alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 3. **Match Rule 3a:** If the closest REPD point to an OSM point is closer than REPD id already tagged for that OSM.
   - **Match Rule 3b:** 3a but only those where closest REPD point is <250m
 4. **Match Rule 4:** If the closest REPD point to an OSM point is <500m away
-5. **Match Rule 5:** Match rule 4 + filter by location is either "ground", "surface" or not labeled
+5. **Match Rule 5a:** Match rule 4 + filter by location is either "ground", "surface" or not labeled
+  - **Match Rule 5b:** 5a, but only those where "plantref" isn't already filled in

 **Example matches that appear correct:**